Annals of Design: To Light the Darkness

 Stimulus Package

-David Stairs Kasule Kizito is not your everyday Ugandan.
+Kasule Kizito is not your everyday Ugandan.
 For one thing, he’s too direct.
 He says what he thinks without undue regard for taboos or political correctness.
 In an oral culture this of itself is amazing.
-For example, he’s the only African I know who’s not in ecstasies over Obama’s victory.
-Kizito had wanted […]
+For example,… Continue Reading →

 Marley & Barack

-David Stairs I was trudging through my local neighborhood big-box megastore the other day en route to my weekly rendezvous with groceries when I found myself in what passes for the book section.
-This isn’t a Borders experience; more somewhere between B. Dalton and the magazine rack at the local regional airport.
-So I wasn’t […]
+I was trudging through my local neighborhood big-box megastore the other day en route to my weekly rendezvous with groceries when I found myself in what passes for the book section.
+This isn’t a Borders experience;… Continue Reading →

 A Tale of Two Pasis